Expensify/Style-Guides/general.md

 ```

 ## Comments
-- Use // for single line comments.
-Place single line comments on a newline above the subject of the comment.
+- Place single line comments on a newline above the subject of the comment.
 - Put an empty line before the comment unless it’s on the first line of a block.
+- For languages that support multiple comment styles (e.g. //..., /*...*/, and/or #...), prefer // for single-line comments.

 ```js
    // bad